alberand/kd/README.md

 Initial step to get kd on your system:

-    $ echo "use flake github:alberand/kd" > .envrc && direnv allow
+    $ nix run github:alberand/kd#kd -- init

-    ... will take a long time
+This will take a while...

-The command above just created `.envrc` file which tells `direnv` to use shell environment from the "Nix Flake".
-The flake itself is located at github.

-Now create environment:

-    $ kd init

 The command above creates a "Nix Flake" in `.kd` directory.
 This flake defines shell to work with Linux kernel.
-Along the `.kd` dir, command above updated `.envrc` to point to the local `.kd` directory instead of github.com.
+Along the `.kd` dir, command above creates `.envrc` file pointing to the local `.kd` directory.

 Now you can modify `.kd.toml` file and run VM: